Dim1trx/Dim1trx/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding and exploring new technologies.
 Feel free to take a look around and connect with me.

+🔍 **Professional Experience:**
+Currently seeking my first opportunity in the world of IT, I've been focusing on studying Java and Spring Boot.
+However, I'm open to exploring all possibilities within the field.
+During my previous internship in Electrical Engineering, particularly in the Photovoltaic Homologation sector, I thrived in a friendly and dynamic environment, collaborating with a tight-knit team of six colleagues.
+I honed my technical and interpersonal skills, excelling in software such as Excel, Word, and AutoCAD.

+💻 **Tech Enthusiast:**
+Leveraging my IT expertise, I initiated automation projects within the department.
+I utilized Python and Javascript to automate spreadsheets in Google and Excel, streamlining document completion in Word.
+These accomplishments were achieved during my past internship.

 ## 📊 GitHub Stats

 <div align="center">